patelm881/DS8008_NLP_PROJECT_GNN/README.md

 **Report:**

-Please reference the file Using **Message Passing Attention Graph Neural Networks for Document Classification.ipynb** for the report and implementation of the graph neural network (GNN)
+Please reference the file **Message Passing Attention Graph Neural Networks for Document Classification.ipynb** for the report and implementation of the GNN

-**Sorce Code:**
+**Source Code:**

 The src folder contains code for helper functions used by the GNN model, and the implementation for the baseline models (LSTM & Feed Forward Neural Network)

 **Dataset:**

 All datasets used for this project can be found in the data folder.
-For the pre-trained Google News vectors please use the following link to download: https://code.google.com/p/word2vec/
+For the pre-trained Google News vectors please use the following link to download the embeddings https://code.google.com/p/word2vec/